pyronlaboratory/ng-pyronlaboratory/README.md

-﻿# Integrate custom angular libraries with your angular applications
+# Integrate custom angular libraries with your angular applications

 This README.md file documents the step required to replicate this repository and walks through the various steps involved in the process.

-### Prerequistes
+### Prerequisites

+- Node.js
+- NPM Package Manager
+- Angular CLI

 ## Setup Angular Application